-In December 2018 the Company, through its wholly owned subsidiary Segilola Gold Limited ("SGL"), applied for two new gold exploration licenses, located in southwest Nigeria.
-Subsequent to the reporting date, on April 1, 2019, the Office of the Nigera Mining Cadastre granted the two licenses to SGL.
-The new licenses, which total 178 km2, are located between 17km and 25km south of the Segilola Gold Project and cover significant sections of the structural trends that extend southwards from the Segilola high grade gold deposit.
-The addition of these two licenses bring the total number of exploration licenses held by SGL to six.
+On April 1, 2019 the Office of the Nigeria Mining Cadastre granted two new licenses to Segilola Gold Limited, a wholly owned subsidiary of the Company.
+The licenses located in southwest Nigeria are in total 142 km2, and are located between 17km and 25km south of the Segilola Gold Project and cover significant sections of the structural trends that extend southwards from the Segilola high grade gold deposit.